tbo/notion/README.md

 Notion
 ======

 Notion allows you to quickly jump to any word within the current viewport.
-It was build to be a minimalist alternative to [EasyMotion](https://github.com/Lokaltog/vim-easymotion), that avoids most of its hacks by using neovim's upcoming floating window feature.
-It is therefore only possible to use notion with neovim master until version 4.0 is released.
+It was build to be a minimalist alternative to [EasyMotion](https://github.com/Lokaltog/vim-easymotion), that avoids most of its hacks by using neovim's floating window feature.

 Usage
 -----